-With the construction boom going on in Nashville it may seem that commercial roofing contractors are a dime a dozen.
+With the construction boom going on in Nashville, it may seem that commercial roofing contractors are a dime a dozen.
 Yet while there may be plenty of them, they certainly aren’t all the same.
 That’s why it’s so important to fully vet your options before that dime turns into lost dollars and wasted time.
 We can help with these tips.

 If a commercial roofing contractor has been around for years, there’s likely a good reason for it.
 If you don’t recognize the name, there may be a good reason for that as well.
 Either way, look into the reputation of each contractor you’re considering by checking online reviews, Better Business Bureau ratings and references from other businesses who’ve used them.
-A project portfolio like we have on our website, is another helpful way to get a feel for the work they do and for whom.
+A project portfolio and testimonials like we have on our website is another helpful way to get a feel for the work they do and for whom.

 Your prospective commercial roofing contractors should also have the credentials to back up their work and protect your investment.
-Find out if they are bonded, have all necessary licenses to work in Nashville and have proof of general liability as well as workers comp insurance before making a final decision.
-For added piece of mind, check their credentials with top manufacturers in the industry.
+Find out if they are bonded, have all necessary licenses to work in Nashville, and have proof of general liability as well as workers comp insurance before making a final decision.
+For added peace of mind, check their credentials with top manufacturers in the industry.
 For example, we’re authorized installers of Carlisle, GAF, Versico, GE, Progressive Materials and more.

-Any commercial roofing contractor worth his salt understands the investment property owners and managers are making, that’s why when receiving quotes you should expect the pricing, terms and warranty to be clear.
+Any commercial roofing contractor worth his salt understands the investment property owners and managers are making; that’s why when receiving quotes, you should expect the pricing, terms and warranty to be clear.
 They’ll also expect transparency from you to better understand your needs and budget to determine the best solution.

-Bonus Tip: Choose a Partner Not a Price
+Bonus Tip: Choose a Partner Not a Price.

 This one’s so important it should stand alone because it’s not just about getting the bid or the sale; or at least it shouldn’t be.
 Be wary of commercial roofing contractors that are way below others on price or push for a particular product without a true understanding of your needs.
 A roof is not a commodity; it’s an asset to your business.